• jungle trees

 Showcase Your Accomplishments

-Share your environmental action project at the Youth in STEM: A Changemaker & Leadership Summit in the spring.
+Share your environmental action project at the Environmental Changemaker Showcase in the spring.
 This is a fantastic opportunity to develop public speaking skills, network with environmental professionals, and be celebrated for your efforts.

 Learn More about Topics Taught in CAP